keremcanozcan35/MKA/README.md

-# flutteragain
+# MKA

-A new Flutter project.
+A new Flutter project which shows the great leader Mustafa Kemal Atatürk and his friends with their life stories.

 ## Getting Started